 RF is making x more independent as she is out of the house, she is more sociable, her confidence has grown she is much happier and she feels normal.
-His social life has been transformed as a result of the longevity of being here he has been able make new friends.

 It was acknowledged by parent/carers that the benefits articulated above for enterprise team members in turn had a positive impact on their own wellbeing in the knowledge that their relevant person is happier/content enabled them not to worry so much.